-The bullish case for Bitcoin, price wise, is that a bitcoin could have a price valued in the millions in the long term.
-Of course, this is speculation and there are many factors at play.
+The bullish case for Bitcoin, price wise, is that a bitcoin could have a price in the millions or much more in the long term.
+Others say that the most bullish case is when people no longer price bitcoin in dollar terms.
+Of course, this is partially speculation but with great merit that grows in legitimacy each passing day.

-- growth in the gold and commodities market
+- growth from the gold and commodities market

-- growth in the stock and bond market
+- growth from the stock and bond market

 - growth in the store of value market